AlwaysRead/AQI-Predictor/README.md

 Among these, **Random Forest** was found to be the most effective model due to its high R-squared value and low Mean Squared Error (MSE) compared to the others.

+## Dataset
+- **Source:** Public air quality monitoring data (`city_day.csv`).
+- Contains air quality parameters also known as 'Pollutants' such as PM2.5, PM10, NO, NOX, CO, NO2, SO2, O3, Benzene, Toluene, Xylene.

 ## Features
 - **Real-time AQI Prediction** using trained models
 - **Data Preprocessing** for handling missing values and outliers
 - **Model Training & Evaluation** to select the best-performing algorithm
-- **Integration with WAQI API** to fetch real-time air quality data
+- **Integration with WAQI API** to fetch real-time air quality data for any major stations/cities

 ## Technologies Used
 - **Python** (pandas, numpy, scikit-learn, matplotlib, seaborn)